 "Perhaps, he is.
 Perhaps it is why his wife left him?"

 "It's not."
 She shook her head, and he thought she had no idea if it was or was not the reason, that she just could not bring herself to believe that it was a pattern.
-Or that she'd married a man who liked to hurt the people who loved him.
+Or that she had married a man who liked to hurt the people who loved him.

 McCoy was not at the clinic when Spock arrived back in town, so he went to his room.
 He sat down at the terminal, calling up random things.